MuhAman2001/AI_Moveset/read.md

 # AI Moveset
-A unity Extenstion to integrate RNN synthesized Humaniod animations into your games.
+A unity Extenstion to help integrate RNN synthesized Humaniod animations into your games.

 ## Environment Setup